myexperiments-blog/myexperiments-blog.github.io/_drafts/2019-03-29-brute-force-encrypted-file.md

 - seed-ecb

 So, even if 14 is much better than 111, it is still long when you have to brute force them with a long password list.
-I decided to find the more common cipher in this list, and I choose `aes-256-cbc`.
+I decided to find the more common cipher in this list, and I chose `aes-256-cbc`.
 AES is clearly the most common algorithm in this list, the 256 key lengths is famous for being really secure and CBC (Cipher Block Chaining) is the default cipher used by Openssl for the AES algorithm as shown here:

 ```
 $ openssl enc -aes256 -e -in text.clear -out blabla.enc